Skip to content

 Drinking alcohol while taking Latuda can lead to an increased risk of serious side effects, such as muscle stiffness, low blood pressure, and nervous system effects.
 Dizziness, confusion, and difficulty concentrating can also occur.

-Yes, Latuda helps treat bipolar depression and schizophrenia by changing neurotransmitters in the brain.
+Yes, Latuda helps treat bipolar depression by changing neurotransmitters in the brain.
 However, Latuda is not a mood stabilizer.

 Latuda typically starts working within 1–2 weeks.
 It may take up to six weeks to notice the full effect.